ben/writings/rebase.md

 ## Interactivity

-You could also think of rebase as a scripted series of invocations of `git cherry-pick`.
+You could also think of rebase as a series of `git cherry-pick` operations, like running a script.
-In fact, there's a way to edit the script before it runs.
+In fact, there's even a way to edit this script before it runs.
 Typing `git rebase --interactive` (or the shorter `-i`) drops the rebase script into your text editor:

 ```txt